c-langlet/smartbib/README.md

 You can add an annotation file with year and author name: `year_author.annot`.
 You can add and ignore folder: _$BASE_PATH/raw/read/ignore_.
 You can force a DOI to an article in a _$BASE_PATH/raw/read/doi.txt_ with format: `year_author doi`.
-Pdf files will be stored in a _$BASE_PATH/sorted_ folder with various ordering.
+Pdf files will be stored in a _$BASE_PATH/sorted_ folder with various orderings.

 # Run
 Run `bib_management.py` or create your own run file.